Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: Coset State Encoding and Representation

 \section{Coset State Encoding and Representation}

-The rest of this paper focuses on showing how the bound derived in the previous section is achievable.
-In this section, we derive a particular representation of coset states, and in the next section, we present an optimal winning strategy based on the derived representation.
-In the next subsection, we devise a $\CNOT$ and $H$ gates circuit $N$ to encode $\ket{0}^{\otimes 2m}$ into $\ket{W}$.
+The rest of this paper proves the bound in \Cref{thm:pnupperbound} is achievable.
+In this section, we first provide an efficient circuit for constructing coset states, and in Section \ref{sec:optstrat}, we present an optimal winning strategy based on the derived representation.
+In the next subsection, we devise a $\CNOT$ and $H$ gates circuit $N_W$ to encode $\ket{0}^{\otimes 2m}$ into $\ket{W}$.
 We then show that we can pick coset representatives $x$ \& $z$ such that $\supp(x) \cap \supp(z)=\emptyset$ and

-The main idea of having such representation is to enable Bob and Charlie to invert the action of $N$ by local actions and then measure to obtain the bits of $x + z$, which is only partially doable when $N$ contains non-local actions.
+The main idea of having this representation is to enable Bob and Charlie to invert $N_W$ by local actions and then measure to obtain the bits of $x + z$, which is only partially doable when $N_W$ contains nonlocal actions.
 The details are in \Cref{sec:optstrat}.

-These ideas are, to some extent, coding-theoretic in nature.
-The reader familiar with CSS codes may recognize that the CSS$(C_1,C_2)$ with $C_1=\mathbb{F}_2^{2m}$ and $C_2=W$ could see 1) $\ket{W}$ as the image of $\ket{0}^{\otimes 2n}$ and 2) the coset states as $X$ and $Z$ error states: $\ket{W_{x, z}} =X_{\supp(x)}Z_{\supp(z)}\ket{W}$.
-Under this interpretation, Bob's task would be to locally decode $ X$ errors, and Charlie's would be to locally decode $ Z$ errors.
+These ideas are, to some extent, coding-theoretic.
+The reader familiar with CSS codes may recognize that the CSS$(C_1,C_2)$ with $C_1=\mathbb{F}_2^{2m}$ and $C_2=W$ could see 1) $\ket{W}$ as the image of $\ket{0}^{\otimes 2m}$ and 2) the coset states as the error states $X$ and $Z$: $\ket{W_{x, z}} =X_{\supp(x)}Z_{\supp(z)}\ket{W}$.
+Under this interpretation, Bob's task would be to decode $X$ errors and Charlie's would be to decode $ Z$ errors, each using only local measurements.
 For global decoding, a coding theorist would pick minimum-weight coset representatives $x$ and $z$ for maximum likelihood decoding.
-However, as explained below, our optimal strategy benefits from a different choice of coset representatives.
+While our decoder does not have a high likelihood of accurate decoding, it is comprised of entirely local operations and is the optimal decoder that does so.